yashkhetade/MasterProductivity2026-/ComputerNetworks.md

 | Octet 1 (8 bit)   | Octet 2 (8 bit)  | Octet 3 (8 bit)  | Octet 4 (8 bit) |
 |:-----------:|:-----------:|:-----------:|:-----------:|
 | Network       |Network |  Network |  Host |

+# Eg - 115.10.0.15

+## Here it belongs to class A

+##  here network id is 115.0.0.0

+## because in In class A first octet is reserved for network and rest 3 for host